danomatika/swig-openframeworks/README.md

 Installation
 ------------

-This repository is designed to be used as a submodule within OpenFrameworks addons which provide scripting access to OF.
+This repository is designed to be used as a submodule within OpenFrameworks addons which provide scripting access to oF.

 The suggested installation is to the `swig` folder in your main repo: